Stevie Ray Vaughan: First recordings

 In 1975, Vaughan joined a six-piece band called Paul Ray and the Cobras which included guitarist Denny Freeman and saxophonist Joe Sublett.
 For the next two-and-a-half years, he earned a living performing weekly at a popular venue in town, the Soap Creek Saloon, and ultimately the newly opened Antone's, widely known as Austin's "home of the blues".
 In late 1976, Vaughan recorded a single with them, "Other Days" as the A-side and "Texas Clover" as the B-side.
-Playing guitar on both tracks, the single was released on February 7, 1977.
+With Vaughan playing guitar on both tracks, the single was released on February 7, 1977.
 In March, readers of the Austin Sun voted them as Band of the Year.
 In addition to playing with the Cobras, Vaughan jammed with many of his influences at Antone's, including Buddy Guy, Hubert Sumlin, Jimmy Rogers, Lightnin' Hopkins, and Albert King.

 Vaughan toured with the Cobras during much of 1977, but near the end of September, when they decided to strive for a mainstream musical direction, he left the band and formed Triple Threat Revue, which included singer Lou Ann Barton, bassist W. C. Clark, and drummer Fredde "Pharaoh" Walden.
 In January 1978, they recorded four songs in Austin, including Vaughan's composition "I'm Cryin'".
 The thirty-minute audio recording marks the only known studio recording of the band.